billkater/Simple-Garage-Door-Controller/README.md

 Simple-Garage-Door-Controller
-Simple code for garage door controller using a esp32, relay board, and home assistant
+Simple code for garage door controller using a esp32, relay board, and home assistant.

 My latest simple design to make a dumb garage door smart.